sony/model_optimization/model_compression_toolkit/trainable_infrastructure/pytorch/README.md

 The [`@mark_quantizer`](https://github.com/sony/mct_quantizers/blob/main/mct_quantizers/common/base_inferable_quantizer.py) decorator is used to supply each quantizer with static properties which define its task compatibility.
 Each quantizer class should be decorated with this decorator.
 It defines the following properties:
  - [`QuantizationTarget`](https://github.com/sony/mct_quantizers/blob/main/mct_quantizers/common/base_inferable_quantizer.py): An Enum that indicates whether the quantizer is designated for weights or activations quantization.
  - [`QuantizationMethod`](https://github.com/sony/mct_quantizers/blob/main/mct_quantizers/common/quant_info.py): A list of quantization methods (Uniform, Symmetric, etc.).
- - `quantizer_type`: An Enum that defines the type of the quantization technique (varies between different quantization tasks).
+ - `identifier`: A unique identifier for the quantizer class.
+This is a helper property that allows the creation of advanced quantizers for specific tasks.

 Note that the `@mark_quantizer` decorator, and the `QuantizationTarget` and `QuantizationMethod` enums are provided by the external [MCT Quantizers](https://github.com/sony/mct_quantizers/) package.